tu-ru/mpesa-node-library/README.md

 app.listen(PORT, () => {
   console.log(`Server running on port ${PORT}`);
   console.log(`To expose this locally, run: ngrok http ${PORT}`);
-  console.log(`Ensure the public URL provided by ngrok is set as the 'resultUrl' and 'queueUrl' in your M-Pesa request`);
+  console.log(`Ensure the public URL provided by ngrok is set as the 'resultURL' and 'queueURL' in your M-Pesa request`);
 });
 ```